Oatlands House, Parramatta 1833-40

 1822

 * November - Canadian Lieutenant (Captain) Percy Simpson (1787-1877) arrives New South Wales with his wife, two children and two female servants, on board the Mangles.
-He was a Lieutenant in the Royal Corsican Rangers and former Governor of Paxos, one of the Ionian islands off the coast of Greece.
-He is initially posted the the position of Superintendent of Convicts at Wellington Valley, and remains there through to 1826.
+He was a Lieutenant in the Royal Corsican Rangers and former Governor of Paxos, one of the Ionian islands located off the west coast of Greece and occupied by the British between 1815-64.
+Upon arrival in the Colony he is initially posted the the position of Superintendent of Convicts at Wellington Valley, and remains there through to 1826.
 The family settles in the Hunter district where Simpson obtains a grant of 2,000 acres.
 He operates a dairy and cattle farm called Coorambong.
+He and his family would later settle in Parramatta and build the earliest section of Oatlands House, circa 1833.

 1823